titola/neuropa/README.md

 oscillation of 100 Hz modulated in synchrony with the accelerated heartbeat, easily measurable near the left temple.

+The amplitude modulated oscillation of 100 Hz depends on my location (it is udible if I am in "some angle of my home") and it is recordable every day.

 ### Infrasounds

 The following sonogram shows the dance below 20 Hz (May 16 2019 night):